top of page

 Ceramic Coating vs. Wax vs. Sealant.
 Which One is Right for You?

-All three options—wax, sealant, and ceramic coating—can help protect your car's paint, but they each have different benefits and drawbacks.
+In the debate of Ceramic Coating vs. Wax vs. Sealant: what’s the difference and which is best?
+All three options can help protect your car's paint, but they each have different benefits and drawbacks.

 • If you want a quick, inexpensive shine: Go with wax.